Enterprise-CMCS/macpro-mdct-qmr/README.md

 ---

-Any Secure or sensitive values used by the application are stored in AWS's Parameter Store.
+Any secure or sensitive values used by the application are stored in the AWS Parameter Store.
 To access these you will need to

 1. Login to the specific account
 1. Go to AWS System Manager